skip to main content

 The music and entertainment sectors are unique from other areas of work in that high noise levels and extremely loud special effects are often regarded as essential elements of an event.
 However, loud sounds, whatever their source, can damage your hearing.
 Hearing damage is permanent, irreversible and can cause deafness.

-It is very difficult to ascertain just how many musicians are affected by work-related hearing problems.
+It's very difficult to ascertain just how many musicians are affected by work-related hearing problems.
 We are often told by MU members that they have problems ranging from slight hearing loss to constant tinnitus.
 However, not everyone wants to admit that they are suffering because they may fear losing work as a result.
 This possibly leads to musicians struggling on and putting up with pain and discomfort on a regular basis, rather than taking sick leave or cancelling gigs.

-Where to get get hearing advice
+Where musicians can get hearing advice

 Musicians are affected by noise levels as workers in any industry are, and their hearing is crucial for the job they do.
 This presents interesting challenges for musicians and we have sought to assist members in dealing with these.